dkallen78/ESP32-CYD-for-beginners/example-programs/BB_SPI_LED/09-hello-fonts/README.md

 And just to show you that the typeface is transparent

 <img src="../assets/img/09/cyd-hello-fonts-centered-colors.jpg" alt="CYD Hello Fonts program showing typeface background transparency">

+This function to get the center offset for printed text is pretty cool, but there's one glaring problem with it: It will only give the correct values for GFX fonts, not the BB_SPI_LCD fonts.
+See if you can figure out what needs to be done to make this function work for both typefaces.
+[Take a look at the code](https://github.com/bitbank2/bb_spi_lcd/blob/b243e7421397ba31c6355bad0fd90131ab29508a/src/bb_spi_lcd.cpp#L8473) for the `getTextBounds()` method in the BB_SPI_LCD library to get a hint.
+Here's how I did it.